3D Scanning to Map Part Shrinkage

 July 8, 2015 | < 1 min read

 The right laser scanning equipment can accurately define localized shrinkage in a cast or molded component.
-Often times, this method is used to troubleshoot tooling by developing surfaces of the sink area and using the new CAD geometry to modify the tooling insert.
-What’s more, on small parts the organic-shaped sink can be replicated to 2 or 3 ten-thousandths of an inch.
+This method is often used to troubleshoot tooling by developing surfaces of the sink area and using the new CAD geometry to modify the tooling insert.
+On small parts, the organic-shaped sink can be replicated to 2 or 3 ten-thousandths of an inch.
 Miniature sinks can be replicated to less than a micron using white light scanning or laser micro-scanning.